tyson-swetnam/cyverse-focus-forum/PITCHME.md

 - All new users receive 100GB
 - Increase to 10TB via portal request.
 - +10TB available upon written request + executive review.

++++

+Despite hosting several petabytes of data storage, CyVerse *is not* a canonical geospatial data repository, e.g. [Earth on AWS S3](https://aws.amazon.com/earth/).

++++

+CyVerse *is* a place you can bring large quantities of data and do analysis on, generate more result data, and hold for a short period (e.g. 6 months to 1 year), before moving those data to a canonical or privately hosted repository.

 ---